mougino/basica/manual.md

 ## Dogmata

-1. the syntax should be as close to other Basic dialects as possible
+1. the syntax should be as close to other BASIC dialects as possible
-  * especially Visual Basic (VB6) PowerBasic and FreeBasic, that have a large coders base
+  * especially Visual Basic (VB6) PowerBasic and FreeBasic, which have a large coders base
   * e.g. usual comment character `'`, usual line continuation character `_`
   * e.g. usual binary operators `AND`, `OR`, `NOT`
   * e.g. usual typical commands like `OPEN file$ FOR Mode Access AS #fileNum`
-2. the command names should indicate as much as possible the order of the parameters:
+2. the command names should always indicate the order of the parameters
   * e.g. `GR.TEXT.DRAW grObjId, text$, drawX, drawY ' GR->grObjId ; TEXT->text$ ; DRAW->draw coordinates`
   * e.g. `FILE.SIZE file$, size` or `FILE.EXISTS file$, exists`
   * e.g. `ARRAY.LEN arr[], len` or `LIST.LEN listId, len`
-  * e.g. `IS_IN(sub$, main$) ' "IS sub$ IN main$?"` ([IS_IN](#is_in-function) is a refactor of [INSTR](#instr-function), which also remains available)
+  * e.g. `IS_IN(sub$, main$) ' "IS sub$ IN main$ ?"` ([IS_IN](#is_in-function) is a refactor of [INSTR](#instr-function), which also remains available)
+3. all interrupt labels and their corresponding resume commands should be consistant
+ * e.g. `ON.BACKKEY`/`BACKKEY.RESUME`, `ON.BTREADREADY`/`BTREADREADY.RESUME`
+ * e.g. `ON.GRTOUCH`/`GRTOUCH.RESUME`, `ON.KEYPRESS`/`KEYPRESS.RESUME`
-3. indices and failure codes should always be consistent
+4. indices and failure codes should always be consistent
  * i.e. indices always start at 1 (array dim, list id, obj id, etc.)
  * and failure code is always 0 (e.g. cannot open a file, load a resource, etc.)
-4. the power (and the responsibility) of basica should be given to the user at all time (when pressing Run or Compile):
+5. the power (and the responsibility) of basica should be given to the user at all time (when pressing Run or Compile):
   * sensitive commands need a `PERMISSION` statement in order to work
   * resources must be placed in a specific folder, see [Working with resources](#working-with-resources)
   * resources must be called with their exact filename case ("myPic.JPG" <> "Mypic.jpg")
-5. graphical components (GUI) should be easily accessible via a dedicated API:
+6. graphical components (GUI) should be easily accessible via a dedicated API:
- * basica natively supports the [GW library](http://mougino.free.fr/gw.html) (an enhanced version in material design)
+ * basica should natively support the [GW library](http://mougino.free.fr/gw.html) (an enhanced version)
- * the GUI composer allows to build application screens (aka GW pages) in a WYSIWYG manner
+ * the GUI composer should allow to build application screens in a WYSIWYG manner
-6. the editor should be as intuitive and powerful as a source code editor can be:
- * multi tab
- * syntax highlighting
- * built-in manual / keyword reference with quick access to contextual help
- * bottom panel for tips and Run/Compile log
-7. basica should be *maintained*: there should be no more than 3 months between official releases
+ * all basica GUI components (dialogs, controls) should respect material design
+7. basica APKs (compiled by users) should be as self-contained as possible
+ * i.e. basica APKs should not make a mess by creating a lot of "sdcard/myAPKs/..." folders
+ * i.e. HTML and SQL resources should be transparently accessed (R/W) without the need to be on SD

 **See also:**
 * [Differences with RFO BASIC!](#differences-with-rfo-basic)